-During 2018-19, the responsibility of fulfilling the role of the Chief Internal Auditor changed from Perth and Kinross Council to NHS Tayside.
 The internal audit function is carried out by the Fife, Tayside and Forth Valley internal audit service, in conjunction with PKC's internal audit in its role as PKC internal auditors.
+From 1 April 2019, the internal audit function has been carried out by PKC's internal auditors, with the Chief Internal Auditor being selected from PKC.